-This guide has been developed by The Create Education Project to provide Primary Schools with an overview of how 3D printing can be utilised within a Primary school setting across all ages, levels and curriculum areas, including:
+The new version of this guide updated for 2021 provides Primary Schools with an overview of how 3D printing can be utilised within a Primary school setting across all ages, levels and curriculum areas, including:

-- 3D printing skills progression – a complete progression route with suggested projects for each stage.
+- 3D printing skills progression (for ages 4-11) – a complete progression route with suggested projects for each stage.
 This takes pupils from total beginners designing in 2D through to them being able to design their own 3D models.
-The progression route can be applied from Reception upwards.

-- 3D printing across the curriculum – details, examples and ideas for how 3D printing can be used across the curriculum with a dedicated section for every Primary subject area as well as cross-curricular and business enterprise ideas.
+- 3D printing across the curriculum – details, examples and ideas for how 3D printing can be used across the curriculum with a dedicated section for each Primary subject area as well as cross-curricular, STEAM and business enterprise ideas.

 - Lots of project ideas and links to further resources and case studies.

 We have published the guide as a handy downloadable PDF, this will allow you to print it out and have it by your side as a valuable reference.
 The guide contains lots of useful links to specific further information and resources.
 If you have the PDF open on your computer or device, you can click on the links directly from the PDF to open the resources.